 - What can I do if I have a question that is not answered on this

-The system provides a nice environment for discussing class-related
+The system provides an environment for discussing class-related

 questions and getting help efficiently from classmates, the teaching

 assistant, and the instructor.

 teaching staff, we encourage you to post your questions on Piazza.

 All 683 students should enroll in Piazza during the first week of